cbtham/rhoai-genai-workshop/README.md

 ![Image](img/06/5.6.png)

 Select Import a dashboard.
-Then either upload the <a href="https://github.com/redhat-et/ai-observability/blob/main/vllm-dashboards/vllm-grafana-openshift.json" target="_blank">vLLM dashboard yaml</a> or just copy and paste the yaml into the box provided.
+Then either upload the [vLLM dashboard yaml](https://github.com/redhat-et/ai-observability/blob/main/vllm-dashboards/vllm-grafana-openshift.json){:target="_blank"}  or just copy and paste the yaml into the box provided.

 ![Image](img/06/5.7.png)